 Attendance

-The classes with the best attendance are Bryon, Jeffers and Rauf.
+The class with the best attendance is Jeffers.
 Well done!

 Attendance and punctuality is a life skill and at Farnham Primary School we strive to support our pupils to maintain high levels of attendance.
 Good attendance at school is important for your child’s education and establishes a positive working ethos early in life.